-This well-run, stylish resort is your best bet if you care about service and modern aesthetics and it even has a place to recharge your Tesla at night.
-It’s not right on the beach, but it has a terrific sunset view of the water from the roof deck with bar and there’s a nightly wine happy hour that’s a Kimpton standard.
-As one of the few chain properties on St. Pete Beach, it’s a place to use or earn loyalty points as well.
+This well-run, stylish resort is your best St. Pete Beach bet if you care about boutique hotel service and modern aesthetics and it even has a place to recharge your Tesla at night.
+It’s not right on the beach, but it has a terrific sunset view of the water from the roof deck with bar and it’s a short walk to the sand from across the street.
+Alas, it’s no longer a Kimpton property, so no more earning loyalty points for your stay on this beach with very few chain hotels.

 Sirata Beach Resort

 If you’re looking for a place with an all-inclusive plan, or conversely you want a place with a kitchen, Sirata Beach Resort might be the best option.
 They offer a variety of plans from everything included to a la carte.
 This hodge-podge of buildings won’t win any design awards and it can come off as a bit tired, but overall it’s a solid operation with what you hope for in a beach vacation.
 You’ve got easy access to the sand, a big beach bar, lounge chairs by multiple pools, and hammocks for lounging.

 Parking is ample here if you’re driving in.
 There are two open-air places to eat facing the beach and a more upscale one inside that’s air-conditioned.
 See our detailed review of Sirata Beach Resort.

 Tradewinds Island Grand Resort